-Star fruit can provide many health benefits and be an excellent addition to the diet.
+Star fruit can be beneficial as a source of antioxidants in the diet.
+It is also a source of dietary fiber.
 However, people with certain health issues may need to avoid it.

 Having a diet rich in fruits and vegetables is essential for good health.

 In this article, we focus on star fruit, exploring its nutritional profile and health benefits, as well as the possible downsides of eating this tropical fruit.
 We also look at how to prepare it.

 A star fruit usually has five segments, giving it a star shape.
 It is a crunchy, juicy fruit with a light flavor.
 The skin is waxy, yellow or green, and edible, and the fruit has tiny dark seeds in its center.

 Although star fruit is not a member of the citrus family, its sweetly sour taste may seem citrusy.

 The fruit’s native home is Southeast Asia, where it sometimes goes by the name “carambola,” or “cane apple” in the Malay language.